-The Phase 1 clinical trial of EPI-7386 "Oral EPI-7386 in Patients With Castration-Resistant Prostate Cancer (EPI-7386)" is currently actively enrolling nmCRPC patients ("window of opportunity cohort") and mCRPC patients who are refractory to standard of care treatments at clinical sites in the U.S. and Canada (www.clinicaltrials.gov under identifier NCT04421222).
+The Phase 1 clinical trial of EPI-7386 "Oral EPI-7386 in Patients With Castration-Resistant Prostate Cancer (EPI-7386)" is currently actively enrolling nmCRPC patients and mCRPC patients who are refractory to standard of care treatments at clinical sites in the U.S. and Canada (www.clinicaltrials.gov under identifier NCT04421222).
 In September 2021, the Company amended the protocol to allow testing in the Phase 1a for a 800 mg/day and 1200 mg/day dosages, administered as either 400 mg or 600 mg dosed twice daily, respectively.
-In addition, the protocol amendment focused further monotherapy development in less heavily pretreated patients with mCRPC, i.e., patients who have received a maximum of three prior approved systemic therapies for mCRPC, including at least one second-generation anti-androgen and excluded patients with visceral metastasis.
-The Company filed a further protocol amendment in July 2022 for Part 1b of the study.
-Specifically, the Part 1b study contains two components: Cohort A (dose expansion) which will further evaluate the safety and tolerability and anti-tumor activity of EPI-7386 in a patient population of chemo-naïve mCRPC patients whose diseases have progressed after two lines of treatment including at least one line of second-generation anti-androgens, and Cohort B "window of opportunity with clinical endpoints", evaluating the anti-tumor activity of EPI-7386 for a limited window of time (up to 12 weeks prior to the start of standard of care therapy) in nmCRPC patients whose disease has been unperturbed by previous second-generation antiandrogen therapies or chemotherapy.
+In addition, the protocol amendment focused further monotherapy development in less heavily pretreated patients with mCRPC, i.e., patients who have received a maximum of three prior approved systemic therapies for mCRPC, including at least one second-generation antiandrogen and excluded patients with visceral metastasis.